 The Greatest Show on Earth – Desfile

-The best known ingredient of Rio’s carnival, in world terms, is the Sunday and Monday night parades of the large samba schools (working class social clubs), that take place along the purpose built 75,000 seater Passarela do Samba (Sambódromo) which is located on Av.
+The best known ingredient of Rio’s carnival, in world terms, is the Sunday, Monday, and since 2025, Tuesday night parades of the city’s top samba schools (working class social clubs), that take place along the purpose built 75,000 seater Passarela do Samba (Sambódromo) which is located on Av.
 Marquês de Sapucaí, close to the city center.

 So let’s start with the basics and the simple facts that are often overlooked.